Whether you’re shopping for your very first bass guitar, or your 5th…it never really gets much easier.

-So right now, let’s fast-forward a bit, and take a look at the 5 main features you will need to understand to customize your bass later on in the future.
+So right now, let’s fast-forward a bit in your musical career, and take a look at the 5 main features you will need to understand to customize your bass later on in the future.

 The 6 commonly used woods are:

-- Alder – which is possibly the most commonly used, due to its balance, clarity, and versatile sound.
+- Alder – which is most common, due to its balance, clarity, and versatile sound.

 - Ash – which is a common alternative to alder, with a slightly brighter sound.

-- Maple – which is a dense wood with a bright sound and long sustain, and can be ideal for studio recording.
+- Maple – which is a dense wood with a bright sound and long sustain, that can be ideal for studio recording.